MichinoriW/cse112-group9/workplan051824.md

               -    Devin Muzzy
   -   Sprint 2: Online/Login functionality, Saving fortunes into db
   -   Sprint 3: Extra categories
-          -   ADR documentation (specification of what design choices we made and why)
-          -   We will be allocating people to focus primarily on backend and database
-          -   These tasks will need to be completed in order
-          -   Part 1 Link frontend and backend of login/sign up *Wednesday Deadline: Fanglei, Sebastian
-              -   Add button listeners to call to backend API
-          -   Part 2 Save login status until they sign out / logout function: Sebastian, Borna
-              -   Implement browser cookies to save user status
-              -   HTML, CSS, JS of logout button
-              -   Logic for different login button displays based on if guest or registered user
-          -   Part 3 Persistence of saved fortunes: Vivian, Claire
-              -   Secure storage and retrieval of fortunes (no overlap with other user’s histories)
-          -   Part 4 Username/email validation: Michi
-              -   Check duplicate emails / usernames
-              -   Logic to handle unregistered username/email and password combinations in login page

   -   Sprint 4: Explanation page, ChatGPT